 CPP was launched in October 2008 to help stabilize the financial system by providing capital to viable financial institutions of all sizes throughout the nation.
-OFS continues to winddown the remaining CPP investments through repayments by those institutions that are able to repay, restructurings and sales of common stock, where OFS's investment shares were converted to common stock holdings.

 OFS received preferred stock or debt in each bank in which it made an investment, as well as warrants.
 Under the terms of the CPP, participating financial institutions were to repay the funds they received, with the approval of their regulators.